 - Relaxation time - carers are often 'time poor', but even setting aside a short period of relaxation time for yourself can make a difference.
-Our getting support page has more information on getting support to have a break.
-We also run a range of wellbeing activities at the Carers Support Centre, including massage, craft sessions, singing and dance
+We offer a range of wellbeing activities at the Carers Support Centre, including massage, singing and dance.

 Mind in Croydon's online directory of mental health services provides mental health information and details of local services.
 See: Mind in Croydon Mental Health Directory.